codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 Once you have the token, paste it in the Codefresh UI and click *Test connection*.
 If everything is OK can now save the git integration.

-For Gitlab on-premise you also need to provide the URL of the GitHub server in your organization.
+For Gitlab on-premise you also need to provide the URL of the Gitlab server in your organization.

 ## Bitbucket